 Others favor greater openness in our approach to immigration rather than more restrictiveness or a change in composition.
 One proposal is for a path to citizenship for some or all of the 11 million unauthorized immigrants currently in the United States.
 A second is to halt deportation of undocumented immigrants who were brought to the US when they were children and those who are parents of US citizens and permanent residents.

 A third is to take in more refugees.
 A refugee is a person “who is unable or unwilling to return to their country of origin owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion.”23 The United Nations estimates that 65 million people have been displaced from their homes by war or persecution as of 2015, the largest number since World War II.
-Of these, 41 million were still living in their country of origin while 24 million were in another country.23 The most visible crisis is Syria’s.
+Of these, 41 million were still living in their country of origin while 24 million were in another country.24 The most visible crisis is Syria’s.
 Since 2011, around 5 million Syrians have left because of that country’s civil war.
 Most are in Turkey, Lebanon, Jordan, Egypt, and Iraq.
-Germany has pledged to take 100,000, other European Union (EU) countries 30,000.
-The United States has agreed to accept only 10,000.25 According to the 1951 UN Refugee Convention, ratified by 145 countries, refugees should not be returned to a country where they face serious threats to their life or freedom.
+Germany pledged to take 100,000, other European Union (EU) countries 30,000.
+The United States agreed to accept only 10,000.25 According to the 1951 UN Refugee Convention, ratified by 145 countries, refugees should not be returned to a country where they face serious threats to their life or freedom.
 This is now considered a rule of customary international law.

 What are the prospects for immigration policy reform?
 Until recently, immigration was a less partisan issue than many others in American politics.
 Republicans were divided, with the base tending to want less immigration while the business community preferred more.
 Democrats, too, were conflicted, with some supporting immigration at or above the levels of recent decades while labor unions wanted reductions.
 These intraparty divisions might have created an opportunity for agreement on a significant shift in our immigration policy.
 Yet major reform efforts by presidents Bush (George W.) and Obama failed.